Intrinsic isometries in Euclidean space: Abstract

 \section{Abstract}

 I consider compact metric spaces which admit intrinsic isometries to Euclidean $d$-space.
-The main result roughly states that the class of these spaces coincides with class of inverse limits of Euclidean $d$-polyhedra.
+The main result roughly states that the class of these spaces coincides with class of inverse limits of Euclidean $d$-polyhedrons.